ahkmunna/validator/README.md

     composer require ahkmunna/validator

 Now add the service provider to your `config/app.php` file.

-Add a new line to the `providers` array:
+Add this line to the `providers` array:

     ahkmunna\validator\validatorServiceProvider::class

 ##Translations
 Run this command to move the translation file

     php artisan vendor:publish

 ##Error messages
 Add this method in your validation request class